MGessinger/Cascade/doc/source/jade.rst

     Replace the polynomial at *index* by *polynomial*.
 If *ode* has already been translated before, the data will be cleared first. *order* will be adjusted accordingly.
 Remember that Julia counts from 1!

-.. function:: Jade.setInitialValues(ode::acb_ode,poly::acb_poly)

-    Store *poly* in the power series of the C-struct of *ode*.
-If the struct has not been allocated before, the function will perform that automatically.

-.. function:: Jade.powerSeries(ode::acb_ode,target::acb)
+.. function:: Jade.powerSeries(ode::acb_ode,p::acb_poly,n::Integer)

-    Copute a power series solution of *ode*, which converges at *target*, through Cascade.
+    Copute a power series solution of *ode*, which converges when evaluated at *target*, through Cascade.
 The precision is automatically determined from the polynomials in *ode*.
+The inital values are taken from *p*, which also stores the result.

 .. function:: Jade.monodromy(ode::acb_ode,z0=0)

     Compute the monodromy matrix of *ode* around *z0* through Cascade.
 The value of *z0* defaults to zero.